Walking together in the Great Commission through mission trips

 WELS Mission Journeys provides an opportunity for all WELS members to walk together in the Great Commission.
-Through church- or school-based volunteer trips to WELS mission fields at home and abroad, members have the opportunity to engage in Christian service.
-Pre-trip training led by a Mission Journeys team leader equips volunteers to have significant impact during their trip.
-While volunteering, the learning and sharing of outreach ideas will allow teams to explore how they can use their God-given abilities to engage in outreach activities in their home congregation upon their return home.
+Through service opportunities in WELS mission fields at home and abroad, members can engage in Christian service.
+While volunteering, the learning and sharing of outreach ideas will allow individuals and teams to explore how they can use their God-given abilities to engage in outreach activities in their local communities upon their return home.
 With the Lord’s blessing, these trips will inspire a lifelong journey of service and outreach for all who volunteer.

 “I was changed.
 I have never done anything so spiritually fulfilling, and the Mission Journeys program provides the opportunity for that same experience to many more people.”